pkmn/engine/src/lib/gen1/README.md

-The [Pokémon types](https://pkmn.cc/bulba/Type) are enumerated by `Type`. `Types` represents a tuple of 2 types, but due to limitations in Zig this can't be represented as a `[2]Type` array and thus instead takes the form of a packed struct. `Effectiveness` serves as an enum for tracking a moves effectiveness - like the cartridge, effectiveness is stored as as `0`, `5`, `10`, and `20` (technically only a 2-bit value is required, but as with `Types` Zig only allows a mininum of a byte to be stored at each address of an array).
+The [Pokémon types](https://pkmn.cc/bulba/Type) are enumerated by `Type`. `Types` represents a tuple of 2 types, but due to limitations in Zig this can't be represented as a `[2]Type` array and thus instead takes the form of a packed struct. `Effectiveness` serves as an enum for tracking a moves effectiveness - like the cartridge, effectiveness is stored as `0`, `5`, `10`, and `20` (technically only a 2-bit value is required, but as with `Types` Zig only allows a minimum of a byte to be stored at each address of an array).

-The 'precedence' of the various type matchups matters beyond just the [dual-type damage misinformation glitch](https://pkmn.cc/bulba/List_of_glitches_(Generation_I)#Dual-type_damage_misinformation - type effectiveness modifiers are applied based off of the (haphazard) ordering of the effectiveness table as opposed to first applying modifiers for a species's first type and then second type.
+The 'precedence' of the various type matchups matters beyond just the [dual-type damage misinformation glitch](https://pkmn.cc/bulba/List_of_glitches_(Generation_I)#Dual-type_damage_misinformation - type effectiveness modifiers are applied based on the (haphazard) ordering of the effectiveness table as opposed to first applying modifiers for a species's first type and then second type.
 The engine maintains a `Type.PRECEDENCE` table with just the matchups that are relevant in game (certain type combinations cannot crop up with the limited Generation I species pool and as such are pruned for